-The Group appointed external valuer to be responsible for the external valuations of the Group's properties and have discussions with the valuer on the valuation assumptions and valuation results when the valuation is performed for annual financial reporting.
+The directors of the Company have determined that the investment properties are hotel and commercial properties, based on nature, characteristics and work of each property.
+Each year, the Group appoints external valuers to be responsible for the external valuations of the Group's investment properties and has discussions with the valuers on the valuation assumptions and valuation results when the valuation is performed for annual financial reporting.

-Particulars of the Group's investment properties are included on page 21.
+Particulars of the Group's investment properties are included on pages 26 and 27.